leidegre/parc/docs/DESIGN.md

 The above grammar has two types of tokens (number and operator) but also introduces two implicitly defined tokens (left and right parenthesis).

-When the have to productions.
-Expression and PrimaryExpression.
+When the have two productions. `Expression` and `PrimaryExpression`.
 This distinction is necessary to avoid left-recursion.

 If we were to implement the above productions as a recursive decent parser it would look like this.